imadroshan/SkySpy/README.md

 ## Guidelines for the Contributors

-After deciding your uses-case, create a new branch, keep the naming style of the branch consistent like: "Feature-YourName".
+After deciding your uses-case, create a new branch, keep the naming style of the branch consistent like: "Feature-1/YourName".
 Also, make sure to follow the best practices for developing micro-services.

 ## Installation